Howard County Public School System: Desegregation

 In 1954, the US Supreme Court declared segregation illegal in Brown v.
 Board of Education.
 The school board, which included future county commissioner Charles E. Miller, delayed action, and the NAACP wrote the board asking why they were not following the Supreme Court decision.
 In November 1955, a citizens' committee on desegregation was formed and asked to report its findings in 1956 for the 1956–1957 school year.
 County PTA organizations disagreed with the county's plans to continue segregated bus service to future integrated schools.

 In July 1957, the Maryland Court of appeals threw out a residential legal effort to block the Supreme Court's authority on county integration plans.
 On July 13, 1963, the board of education put together a plan to desegregate schools, which was put into effect in November 1963 with a plan to continue partial segregation until 1967.
 The chairman of the NAACP education committee Robert H. Kittleman, threatened demonstrations if the school board would continue segregation past 1964.

 The county's official plan to eliminate segregation was approved by Francis Keppel, the United States Commissioner of Education, in July 1965.
 Days later, desegregation requirements passed the US Congress in the Housing and Urban Development Act of 1965; it would help finance the new town of Columbia.
-Howard County eliminated one class of segregated students a year, taking 11 years to implement integrated classes.
+Howard County eliminated one class of segregated students per year, taking 11 years to implement integrated classes.